spgitmonish/CarND-Capstone/README.md

 ```
 4. Run the simulator

+### Run Tests locally

+To run the tests, do 'catkin_make' and 'source devel/setup.bash' in the ros directory.
+Go to the build folder with 'cd build'.
+From /ros/build use the command 'make run_tests' and it goes and runs all the unit tests!
+It takes some doing to connect the test files with the build system, but now that I have the first couple done, you can use them as an example to add more tests.
+You need to add rostest to package.xml as a build dependency.
+You need to create a test file xml that has similar xml tags as the .launch files, except the all-important /test\ tag that points the build system to the test file.
+Then the unit test files themselves need some rostest functions, but you can look at the twist_controller_test.py file for those.

 ### Real world testing

 1. Download [training bag](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing) that was recorded on the Udacity self-driving car
 2. Unzip the file
 ```bash